-Any notice, formal advisory opinion, letter of admonition or warning, determination, finding, or other recommendation or other served document required by these Rules shall be served by the Board or its staff:
+Except as provided in Rules 5, 6, 7, and 8 below, any notice, formal advisory opinion, letter of admonition or warning, determination, finding, or other recommendation or other served document required by these Rules shall be served by the Board or its staff:

-- (i) via personal delivery or overnight delivery service to the addressee's last known residence or place of business; - (ii) by both certified mail, return receipt requested, and first class mail to the addressee's last known residence or actual place of business.
+- (i) via personal delivery or overnight delivery service to the addressee's last known residence or place of business; or - (ii) for communications sent pursuant to Rules 3 or 4, below, by certified mail, return receipt requested, or first class mail to the addressee's last known residence or actual place of business.
 Such notice shall also include the following: "You have the right to have a union representative [if applicable] or legal counsel present with you.
-If you desire to have a representative present, it is your responsibility to contact and inform him/her of the time and location of the meeting or hearing." - (iii) in such manner as the Board directs, if service is impracticable under paragraphs (i) and (ii) above; or - (iv) in any manner agreed upon by the Board and the addressee or his or her attorney or representative, including email.
+If you desire to have a representative present, it is your responsibility to contact and inform him/her of the time and location of the meeting or hearing." - (iii) in such manner as the Board directs, if service is impracticable under paragraphs (i) and (ii) above; or - (iv) in any manner agreed upon by the Board and the addressee or their attorney or representative, including email.